sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 Before compiling demo first time, we need to compile the firmware conversion application on the computer for dragging  and burning firmware by u-disk.

-Run followinf command in the dictionary of `M0sense_BL702_example` .
+Run following command in the dictionary of `M0sense_BL702_example` .

 ```bash
 sudo apt install gcc # Install gcc